-The Board has adopted a Board Diversity Policy since IPO, setting out its approach to achieve diversity on the Board.
+The Board has adopted a Board Diversity Policy since IPO, setting out its approach to achieve a balanced and diverse Board.
 In designing the Board's composition, we take into account a wide range of aspects, including but not limited to gender, age, cultural and educational background, ethnicity, professional experience, skills, knowledge, length of service and any other factors that the Board may consider relevant and applicable from time to time.
 High emphasis is placed on ensuring a balanced composition of skills and experience at the Board level in order to provide a range of perspectives and insights that enable the Board to discharge its duties and responsibilities effectively, support good decision making in view of the core businesses and strategy of the Group, and support succession planning and development of the Board.

-The Nomination Committee will monitor the implementation of the Board Diversity Policy by conducting a review of the Board composition, Senior Management and other people metrics at least once annually, taking into account the benefits of all relevant diversity aspects and adhering to the Board Diversity Policy when making recommendations on any appointments, replacement and removal to the Board.
-The Nomination Committee will also ensure that board diversity is considered when evaluating the Board's effectiveness.
+The Nomination Committee will monitor the implementation of the Board Diversity Policy by conducting a review of the Board composition, Senior Management and other people metrics at least once annually taking into account the benefits of all relevant diversity aspects and adhering to the Board Diversity Policy when making recommendations on any appointments, replacement and removal to the Board.

-The Board Diversity Policy was recently revised to formally recognize the Company's approach of achieving gender diversity and ensuring that independent views and inputs are available to the Board.
-The Board reviewed the implementation and effectiveness of the policy for the year ended 31 December 2022.
+The Board reviewed the implementation and effectiveness of the policy for the year ended 31 December 2023.